OSGeo/OSGeoLive-doc/en/quickstart/cartaro_quickstart.rst

   #.
 A hash numbers instructions.
 There should be only one instruction per
      hash.

 #.
-Choose |osgeolive-Other-Start Cartaro| from menu
+Choose |osgeolive-appmenupath-Start Cartaro| from menu
 #.
 The application will take a few moments to start up
 #.
 Go to the Cartaro web page at http://localhost/cartaro (this should happen automatically)